totalopenstation/totalopenstation/docs/interfaces/cli_parser.rst

 Raw parsing
 -----------

-The :option:`--raw` option is useful when exporting to CSV for processing in other programs, and will export all field records found in the raw data from the total station.
+The ``--raw`` option is useful when exporting to CSV for processing in other programs, and will export all field records found in the raw data from the total station.
 It only makes sense for certain input formats where the original measurements are stored, namely: